 |Fixed income investments||£7.50|

 Some exchange traded investments may also carry annual charges in addition to the dealing charges listed above.
+For full details please see the individual investment document available at Choose your investments.

 Government taxes and levies